m-rath/tiny-demo/README.md

 Deepset's [Haystack library](https://haystack.deepset.ai/) provides a blueprint: a Retriever and Reader, plus an Elasticsearch server or other [Document Store](https://docs.haystack.deepset.ai/docs/document_store) for the Retriever's fast vector comparisons.

 ## Increase efficiency
-This tiny demo is containerized for stateless serving in real time.
-The container could be tinier and faster for more efficient scaling.

-First, the model could be smaller and faster.
+The model could be smaller and faster.
 Beyond distillation, *quantization* could decrease prediction latency (with a possible trade-off in quality).
 Converting the PyTorch model to *ONNX format* would allow for ORT optimizations, too.

-Second, the model could be its own container, leaving the serving function very light-weight in case of massive horizontal scaling.
-This pattern is common to production ML frameworks.
-For instance, Google's Artifact Registry holds containerized models and other components that comprise or support TFX, Kubeflow, etc. When the pipeline's inputs, outputs, and operations are *isolated containers*, experiments and lineage are easier to track.

 ## Improve accuracy
 [Domain Adaptation](https://docs.haystack.deepset.ai/docs/domain_adaptation) can prepare the model to output better answers.
 A custom training set could include the original training set -- SQuAD or SQuAD2, e.g. -- plus thousands of labeled examples more representative of the target context.